awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 **Problem**: While configuring an Amazon EC2 instance in one AWS account as a managed instance for a separate AWS account, you receive `DeliveryTimedOut` after running the commands to install SSM Agent on the target instance\.

 **Solution**: `DeliveryTimedOut` is the expected response code for this scenario\.
 The command to install SSM Agent on the target instance changes the instance ID of the source instance\.
-Because the instance ID has changed, the source instance is not able to reply to the target instance that the command failed, completed, or timed out while executing\.
+Because the instance ID has changed, the source instance isn't able to reply to the target instance that the command failed, completed, or timed out while executing\.

 ### Unable to load instance associations<a name="systems-manager-install-managed-linux-troubleshooting-associations"></a>

 **Problem**: After running the install commands, you see the following error in the SSM Agent error logs:

-`Unable to load instance associations, unable to retrieve associations unable to retrieve associations error occurred in RequestManagedInstanceRoleToken: MachineFingerprintDoesNotMatch: Fingerprint does not match`
+`Unable to load instance associations, unable to retrieve associations unable to retrieve associations error occurred in RequestManagedInstanceRoleToken: MachineFingerprintDoesNotMatch: Fingerprint doesn't match`

 You see this error when the machine ID doesn't persist after a reboot\.